marceloroland/MarceloRolandBernardino/README.md

 Some info:

 I have tried to maintain the same format that the cloned repo has.
+Also created a new branch with the name Marcelo to separate the both codes.